+Synplify can preserve results using the Compile Point flow.
 Synplify provides two different compile point flows, which are automatic and manual.
 In the automatic compile point mode, compile points are automatically chosen by synthesis, based on existing hierarchy and utilization estimates.
-This is a pushbutton mode.
+This is a push button mode.
 Aside from enabling the flow, there is no action required on your part.
 To enable, check the Auto Compile Point check box in the GUI or add the following setting to the Synplify project: